jliszka/jliszka.github.com/_drafts/effective-peer-reviews.md

 feedback**.
 There's a reason reporters want to interview people in person instead of sending a one-line email and waiting for a response.

-### Why it works

-Humans are just wired to speak to other humans.
-When you think about it, writing is a fundamentally unnatural act.
-So much of writing is putting yourself in your reader's shoes and handling possible objections or misinterpretations — you're not going to be there when they read it, so you have to cover your bases.
-This is a taxing, laborious process.
-Having someone there to give you immediate feedback short circuits much of it.
-The manager will do this instinctively by giving subtle non-verbal cues to the reviewer that lets them know whether what they're saying makes sense.
-This frees up the reviewer to literally "speak their mind" without the burden of having to figure out how precisely to word it.

 ### Common objections

 People are naturally pretty skeptical of this process when they first hear about it.
 I, too, was surprised by its